lucia2007/bookwormkid/README.md

 https://github.com/lucia2007/bookwormkid/assets/51453242/b929d1b6-1c48-4501-9d87-49d8269242e9

-In the video, sorting by name is not reflected in the sort window if the user chooses this option directly from the search box.
-This has been fixed since the video was taken.

 If an admin is signed in, the edit/delete buttons are visible on the individual product cards as well.
 For details see the admin section.

 Back to top button is present in the right bottom corner of the page.